richardmarbach/richardmarbach/README.md

 - 👋 Hi, I’m @richardmarbach
-- 👀 I’m interested in API's, Backend Development, and a little bit of everything.
+- 👀 I’m interested in keeping quality high and making the dev experience just that little bit better!
 - 🌱 I’m currently learning Go.
-- 💞️ I’m looking to collaborate on API projects.
 - 📫 You can send me a message on Github or an email!

 <!---